-Explore planetary stewardship from a range of perspectives, including systems and solutions orientations.
-Through guest speakers, large- and small-group discussions, hands-on workshops, and a panel with faculty designing Stanford’s new climate and sustainability school, you will hone your knowledge and skills in areas from alternative energy to waste management, from climate change to community engagement, and more.
+Join us to explore planetary stewardship from a range of perspectives, including systems and solutions orientations.
+Through guest speakers, large- and small-group discussions, and hands-on workshops with faculty and academic staff deeply engaged in the design of Stanford’s new school focused on climate and sustainability, you will hone your knowledge and skills in areas from systems thinking to waste management, from climate change to community engagement, and more.
 By the end of the week, you will have expanded your network of colleagues in the fields of environment, energy, and sustainability, and you will leave with actionable next steps to apply a sustainability lens to your own scholarship.

 - Nicole M. Ardoin, Emmett Interdisciplinary Program in Environment and Resources (E-IPER), Woods Institute for the Environment, Graduate School of Education